 The next step in the process is the deflashing operation.
 The balls are placed in rough grooves between two cast-iron disks.
 One disk rotates while the other is stationary.
 After deflashing, the balls are soft ground.
 This is a process similar to deflashing, but grinding stones are used to improve the precision.
 Balls remain oversize so that they can be ground to their finished size after heat treatment.

 Heat treatment is often performed in a rotary-retort furnace, depending on the specification requirements.
 If an application, such as aerospace or automotive, requires AMS 2750 temperature-uniformity survey (TUS) requirements, heat treatment will generally be performed in a batch furnace.
-TUSs are very difficult to do in a rotary retort.
+TUSs are very difficult to do in a rotary-retort furnace.

 Balls are manufactured in accordance with ABMA (American Bearing Manufacturers Association) standards.
 The ABMA grade is designated by a number, which indicates a specific combination of dimensional form and surface roughness.
 Grades 3 to 50 are considered “precision” balls, and grades 50 and 100 are semi-precision.
 The normal range of sphericity for precision balls is +/-0.000003 for grade 3 and +/-0.00005 for grade 50.
 From here, the grading and specifying requirements get even trickier and are better left for a more detailed treatment of the subject.

 Bearing ball manufacture was undertaken in space aboard the shuttle.
 Molten blobs of steel were released into the zero-gravity atmosphere.
 Because a sphere has the lowest surface area of any form, the molten blobs form perfect spheres while they cool and possibly harden (depending on the material).
-Since space travel is expensive and the space-shuttle program is coming to an end, it’s likely that bearing balls will continue to be made using the tried-and-true manufacturing method discussed here for years to come.
-IH
+Since space travel is expensive, it’s likely that bearing balls will continue to be made using the tried-and-true manufacturing method discussed here for years to come.